minimuutti/minimuutti.github.io/en/blog/_posts/2019-04-22-passing-other-dogs.md

 Dogs communicate mainly with body language.
 You can read more about body language from these blog posts: [Dog body language - calming signals](https://minimuutti.com/en/blog/dog-body-language-calming-signals/) and [Dog body language: tail - a dog's state of mind](https://minimuutti.com/en/blog/dog-body-language-tail-dogs-state-of-mind/).

 Dogs use body language to communicate with other dogs, but they also use it to communicate with humans as well.
-It's very important to learn at least the basics of dog body language so you can read your, dog but on coming dogs as well.
+It's very important to learn at least the basics of dog body language so you can read your dog but on coming dogs as well.
 Your dog will ALWAYS tell you his opinion of the on comers and it's your responsibility to understand it.

 If your dog's behaviour doesn't change at all (and you are sure about it) then it's likely to pass other dogs successfully.